Emergency Sex and Other Desperate Measures

-Emergency Sex and Other Desperate Measures, by Heidi Postlewait, Kenneth Cain and Andrew Thomson, is a 2004 memoir of three young people who join the United Nations (UN) during the 1990s.
+Emergency Sex and Other Desperate Measures: A True Story from Hell on Earth, by Heidi Postlewait, Kenneth Cain and Andrew Thomson, is a 2004 memoir of three young people who join the United Nations (UN) during the 1990s.
 It recounts the authors' experiences during the United Nations Transitional Authority in Cambodia and UN peacekeeping operations.

 The book is critical of some aspects of the United Nations and its operations.
 Figures within the UN, including Shashi Tharoor and Kofi Annan, criticised the authors for releasing the book.
 It was adapted into a 2007 stage play.

 Summary

 Thomson is a New Zealand-born physician who is inspired to work in Cambodia after meeting a mature age Cambodian medical student in his Auckland University class.
 Postlewait is a New York social worker who is struggling to make ends meet after the end of her marriage.
 Cain is an idealistic Harvard graduate who does not want to go into corporate law.

 The three stories intersect through the years from Cambodia, to Somalia, Haiti, Rwanda, Bosnia and Liberia.
 This is the first account from UN workers on the front line and an honest memoir about the successes and failures of the UN.